kommanderapp/kmd-uwp/PRIVACY_POLICY.md

 # Privacy Policy

 ### What information do we collect?
-Kommander does not collect any information.
+Kommander **does not collect any information**.
 However it does provide you access to files and folders on your device.

 ### Third party links
 Occasionally, you may open files or links in the app that go to other websites.